Home » Destinations » Mauritius » 13 Best Swimming Beaches in Mauritius According to a Local

 Trou aux Biches Beach is easily accessible by bus from Grand Baie or you can get there by car.

-Just make sure to arrive early if you’re visiting on a weekend as the parking lot is small.
+Just make sure to arrive very early (at least before 8/9 a.m) if you’re visiting during the weekend as the parking lot is small.

 rows of palm trees lining a white sand beach with turquoise water at trou aux biches